hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
+- Remove redundant logging output (ex.
+DEBUG when INFO already present)
+- Consider reimplementing buy_threshold to ensure base price usefully reduced
+- Move "Price Difference from Base" so that it's only called once on INFO level
+- Add "Price Difference from Target"
+- Standardize Telegram message string creation (consolidate?)
+- Change Telegram message to use list/dict of variables and loop to create string or send multiple lines
 - Delete all API keys, generate new, and make Github repository public
 - Move config files to new directory and create example files
 - Telegram command to retrieve most recent exception (from recent exception log)